CISecurity/ArtifactExpressions/artifacts/independent/independent.text_file_content_v1.rst

 Description
 -----------

-The Independent: Text File Content test The textfilecontent54_testelement is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.
+The Independent: Text File Content test is used to check the contents of a text file (aka a configuration file) by looking at individual blocks of text.

-The textfilecontent54_objectelement is used by a textfilecontent_testto define the specific block(s) of text of a file(s) to be evaluated.
+The textfilecontent54_objectelement is used by a textfilecontent_test to define the specific block(s) of text of a file(s) to be evaluated.
 The textfilecontent54_objectwill only collect regular files on UNIX systems and FILE_TYPE_DISK files on Windows systems.

 The set of files to be evaluated may be identified with either a complete filepath or a path and filename.
 Only one of these options may be selected.